lancelet/wgpu-hs/README.md

   4. Build and run the `triangle` example:

      ```
+     export METAL_DEVICE_WRAPPER_TYPE=1
      cabal run triangle
      ```

+     The environment variable `METAL_DEVICE_WRAPPER_TYPE` enables Metal API validation.

-If everything went well, you should see a really rubbish triangle demo:
+If everything went well, you should see the initial triangle demo:

 ![triangle demo](triangle-demo.png)

-(The demo is so rubbish that something is wrong with the background color.
-These are early days, and it simply demonstrates that we can get something on the screen!)